Vocals: Trey (lead), All (backing)

 Walfredo Reyes, Jr. and Mike had another “passing moment” at a performance by The Dead.
 In 2003 Reyes, Jr. was a member of Steve Winwood’s band, who was opening shows on The Dead’s summer tour.
 On 6/20/03 at SPAC, Walfredo was a guest of The Dead during their “Drums” segment; "Drums" then segued into a bass duet with Phil Lesh and Mike.

 Fast-forward another 131 shows from the Vegas performance and the seemingly inevitable appearance of the song at the venue featured in its lyrics, "Walfredo" was performed on the Merriweather Post stage on 6/27/10.
-This show opener set the stage for a very "1997-infused" gig – including "Meatstick," "Saw it Again," "Piper," and "Ghost" – that was immediately heralded by many fans as one of the best Phish 3.0 shows to date.
+This show opener set the stage for a very "1997-infused" gig that included "Meatstick," "Saw it Again," "Piper," and "Ghost."

 You must be logged in to leave a comment!